SciML/DiffEqFlux.jl/docs/src/examples/normalizing_flows.md

 We then train the neural network to learn the distribution of `x`.

-Here we showcase starting the optimization with `ADAM` to more quickly find a minimum, and then honing in on the minimum by using `LBFGS`.
+Here we showcase starting the optimization with `Adam` to more quickly find a minimum, and then honing in on the minimum by using `LBFGS`.

 ```@example cnf2
 adtype = Optimization.AutoZygote()